 Penn updated the campaign with a thank you message several hours after it began.
 The message addressed to “Beautiful people” begins:

-“You just raised more than a for refugees in less than 24 hours!
+“You just raised more than a quarter of a million dollars for refugees in less than 24 hours!
 This is such a testament to how proud we are of our beautiful country and how fired up we are to #resist our new president’s dangerous policies with solidarity and love.
 Thank you!
 The donor page remains open, so keep it up!”

 Penn encouraged people to call their lawmakers to express their opinion and he also urged people to donate and support organizations like the American Civil Liberties Union.